 Why is Automatic Speech Recognition is currently booming here in Europe?
 The answer is quite simple - digital accessibility.
 As described in the EU Directive 2016/2102, governments must take measures to ensure that everyone has equal access to information.
 Podcasts, videos and audio recordings need to be supplied with captions or transcripts to be accessible by people with hearing disabilities.

-P.s - if that’s too much for you to read at the moment, feel free to skip to the summarizing infographic.
+P.s - if that’s too much for you to read at the moment, feel free to skip to the summarizing infographic at the bottom of this page.

 The core of an automatic transcription service is the automatic speech recognition system.
 In brief, such systems are composed by acoustic and linguistic components running on one or several computers.